vsakhnooo/Smart-City-Infrastructure-Monitoring/README.md

+SMART CITY INFRASTRUCTURE MONITORING USING IOT AND CLOUD COMPUTING 🌉

-🌆 Smart City Infrastructure Monitoring Using IoT and Cloud Computing 🌉 Project Overview 📋
+Project Overview 📋

 This project aims to enhance the safety and efficiency of city infrastructure by developing an IoT-based solution that monitors critical infrastructure like bridges, roads, tunnels, and public utilities in real time.
-IoT sensors continuously track key parameters such as structural integrity, vibration, and environmental conditions, while data is transmitted to the cloud for analysis and storage. 🛠️ Predictive analytics help identify potential problems before they escalate, and real-time alerts enable city officials to take immediate action. 📊 Cloud integration allows for centralized monitoring of multiple assets, making the system scalable as cities grow.
+IoT sensors continuously track key parameters such as structural integrity, vibration, and environmental conditions, while data is transmitted to the cloud for analysis and storage. 🛠️ Predictive analytics help identify potential problems before they escalate, and real-time alerts enable city officials to take immediate action.
+Cloud integration allows for centralized monitoring of multiple assets, making the system scalable as cities grow.

 Features ✨
 1. Real-Time Infrastructure Monitoring 📡: Track key metrics like vibration, stress levels, and environmental conditions using IoT sensors.